Derelict Building Grant Program

 Reimbursable services covered by this grant include:

-Removal and disposal of ACM by certified asbestos removal contractors.
+Reimbursement for removal and disposal of ACM by certified asbestos removal contractors.

-Structural engineering analysis performed by an experienced structural engineer or architectural historian to determine the ability to renovate a building.
+Reimbursement for a structural engineering analysis performed by an experienced structural engineer or architectural historian to determine the ability to renovate a building.

 Phase I environmental assessment, which includes a review of known environmental records and land use information about the site and vicinity.